Ronald Eric Bishop: Wartime

 Starting in 1938, the outstanding achievement of his design office was the DH.98 Mosquito.
-Conceived as an unarmed bomber, it was expected to reach an unprecedented 376 mph, but managed 388 mph when first tested - Britain's fastest aircraft at the time - and became known as the Wooden Wonder.
+Conceived as an unarmed bomber, it was expected to reach an unprecedented 376 mph, but successfully managed speeds exceeding 400mph (640kmh), beating a high majority of planes at the time, including the Supermarine Spitfire, allowing it to become Britain's fastest aircraft at the time, and became known as the Wooden Wonder.
 The Air Ministry had not been amenable to the radical and untried idea of an unarmed bomber, let alone one made of a seemingly obsolete material like wood, and did not fund the design.
-But Air Chief Marshal Sir Wilfrid Freeman was interested and boldly championed the concept - through official scepticism the plane became known as Freeman's Folly.
+But Air Chief Marshal Sir Wilfrid Freeman was interested and boldly championed the concept; through official scepticism the plane became known as Freeman's Folly.
 However, his confidence was fully justified as it became the fastest wartime aircraft for two and a half years.
 The concept of a fast, unarmed bomber was amply justified in practice with very low loss rates.
-The plane was officially announced on 26 October 1942 - de Havilland's first military plane since the Airco DH.10 Amiens of the First World War.
+The plane was officially announced on 26 October 1942, de Havilland's first military plane since the Airco DH.10 Amiens of the First World War.
 On 5 May 1943 its high speed prowess was announced.

 The jet age

 After the war, Bishop became the design director on the company's board of directors on 27 December 1946 until February 1964, when he retired.
 Later that year in October, he received the Gold Medal of the RAeS.

+He was first on the scene in the DH110 crash in September 1952, the 1952 Farnborough Airshow crash.

 In December 1954, Tim Wilkins became head of design at de Havilland.

+He became deputy managing director in November 1958.

+On 10 June 1997, he appeared on the 37p stamp in a commemorative set of stamps.